Our2020View/Our2020View.github.io/miscmods.md

 <h3>More Locker Space</h3>

 We had an annoying vibration going on while driving, that seemed to be comming from the driver's side exterior.
-I traced it to a sheet metal false wall that was not secured correctly in the centre locker, and while getting ready to secure it so it did not rattle - I decided to look and see what it was actully protecting.
+I traced it to a sheet metal false wall that was not secured correctly in the centre locker, and while getting ready to secure it so it did not rattle - I decided to look and see what it was actually protecting.
 It turns out it was only there to protect a small run of electrical cable, so I secured the cables out of the way and did away with the false wall.
 The entire locker is now available to us for storage.
 The photo shows the screw line where the wall was secured to the floor, and the zip tie I used to keep the cables out of the way:

 <img src="/assets/morelockerroomweb.jpg"/>